 - A brief statement summarizing professional goals

-- At least three (3) letters of recommendation, two (2) of which should be from former professors or academic instructors.
+- At least three (3) letters of recommendation

 Prior to making a recommendation on acceptance to the Graduate School, the MRC Admissions Committee will review the academic preparation of applicants.
 There are no requirements regarding undergraduate majors for acceptance in the program; however, students with backgrounds in psychology, social work, sociology, and special education are encouraged to apply.
 Potential applicants should make early inquiry of the Program Director for consultation regarding undergraduate courses that will prepare them for the MRC program.

 The MRC degree consists of 60 graduate hours comprising required courses and elective.
 The program of study requires two to three years of academic work, including field experiences in either public or private sector rehabilitation agencies.
 Students can choose to enroll as full-time or part-time.
 Students who participate in internships with agencies requiring background checks must successfully pass the background checks to complete the practicum requirement.
 A thesis is not a requirement for this degree.
-Students need to pass the comprehensive exam or Certified Rehabilitation Counselor Exam to graduate.
+Students have to enroll in at least one credit hour in their last semester and must pass the departmental comprehensive exam or the national Certified Rehabilitation Counselor Exam required for certification to graduate.

-With the approval of the MRC Program Director and the Graduate School, up to six (6) semester hours of graduate work can be transferred from another accredited institution to replace equivalent courses listed above.
+With the approval of the MRC Program Director and the Graduate School, up to fourteen (14) semester hours of graduate work can be transferred from another accredited institution to replace equivalent courses listed above.
 Only credit hours that have not been counted towards a previously awarded degree are allowed to be transferred.

 Electives.
 In addition, students will take a total of three (3) semester hours of elective coursework and/or project work.
 A list of pre-approved electives is available from the Program Director.
 Approval is required by the student's Graduate Advisor for elective courses not on this list.